 You may want to take a look at use-package which provides simple syntax to declare and configure packages in your init file.
-In addition to the Github README the article My Emacs configuration with use-package has more information about use-package.
 Specifically it allows to automatically install missing packages from package archive when Emacs starts.

 Add the following form to your init file to setup Flycheck with use-package: